Art, Expressive Arts & Design Technology

-Mrs C. Walsh: Assistant Principal and Art
+Mrs C. Walsh: Teacher of Art/Assistant Principal

 Mr I. Anderson: Head of Drama

-Miss S. Boota: Teacher of Design Technology
+Mrs K. Knaggs: Teacher of Art and Design Technology

 The Expressive Arts Faculty at Lancaster, now combined with Design Technology is very popular and successful.
 We run many different lunchtime and after school activities and pupils have regular opportunities to show their work through exhibitions and performances.

 The Arts and Technology are taught holistically across the individual departments enabling pupils to develop many different creative skills technically, intellectually and socially.
 At the heart of the Faculty is the belief that the all subjects in the faculty contribute enormously to the overall emotional development of our pupils.

 In year seven and eight pupils rotate between Art, Music, Drama, Food Technology, Product Design and Resistant Materials allowing them to build a broad awareness of skills and techniques across the subject areas

 Pupils have 3 hours of Expressive Arts a per week and 3 hours of Design Technology in Year 7 and Year 8 spanning the six major creative and artistic disciplines in each year.

 Art is taught in three purpose built studio rooms and a separate digital art suite.
 Pupils work across all art forms: observational based drawing, painting, sculpture and ceramics, printmaking and digital art.
 The classes are always busy but focussed with an established staff and clear rules and expectations.

 The course content for Art varies each year but currently we are focussing on the following: